AkatQuas/vue-visibility-sensor/README.md

 `npm install git+https://github.com/AkatQuas/vue-visibility-sensor`

 This component is recommended to use in Vue-cli SPA project.
+Because it doesn't build as any bundle like AMD or UMD.
+It's just a [single file component](./visibility-sensor.vue).

 Example
 ----